 - From the same special, his bit aboout Jim Brown visiting him when he heard he was freebasing could be seen this way.
 Richard is quite clearly making himself out to be the asshole, knowing that Jim was just trying to help him.
 Richard even implied that Jim was this close to getting him the help he needed before the freebasing incident.Jim Brown: Maybe you wanna go for a ride?

-He stood up for Eddie Murphy, when Murphy was lambasted with criticism about his work being overly profane and racist.
-Pryor told Murphy, "Look, next time someone talks shit on you like that, you tell 'em to suck my dick."
+- He stood up for Eddie Murphy, when Murphy was lambasted with criticism about his work being overly profane and racist.
+Pryor told Murphy, "Look, next time the motherfucker calls, you tell him I said to suck my dick!"